healthbridgeltd/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New and existing unit tests pass locally with my changes

 ## Security
+- [ ] Any PII or clinical data displayed has been suppressed from screen recordings
 - [ ] Requires a security review
 - [ ] Security review has been done